How to Install Arch Linux and Hyprland (Part 2 of 2)

 Stage 2/3: Installing Hyprland

 Next we'll actually install Hyprland.
-We'll also install xorg since it will provide us with both xwayland (needed so X11 apps can work under wayland) along with providing the necessary functionality for sddm.
+We'll also install xorg since it will provide us with xwayland which is needed so X11 apps can work under wayland.

 1